peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-02-24 Heal Me With Poison.md

 	- Reed says, "I don't need you to protect me, Captain Minksi"
 	- Minksi retorts, "I'm not trying to save you, I'm trying to get that boon"
 	- Reed tells her, "It's not a boon, captain.
 It's something cursed.
 It's not a boon," but Minksi insists that it is one
-	- Reed says that she doesn't need a boon, and that Minksi can have any boon that it offers, but it won't be good
+	- Reed tells Minksi that she doesn't need a boon, and that she can have any boon that it offers, but it won't be good
 - Captain Minksi steps forward and puts her hand in the black ooze and is horrified when it instantly destroys the entire thing bones and all
 - [[Ionntrás Campaign/Party/Reed Primus\|Reed Primus]] looks around the room and finds that it's very austerely decorated, but otherwise empty
 - Captain Minksi tries to shoot a bolt at the ooze, but it's instantly destroyed and the ooze doesn't recoil